 Euro 2020 qualifying: All you need to know

-Euro 2020 qualifying is getting underway.
+Euro 2020 qualifying is almost over.
 Find out the groups, how many teams qualify and how the playoffs and finals map out.

 GROUP A: England, Czech Republic, Bulgaria, Montenegro, Kosovo

 GROUP C: Netherlands, Germany, Northern Ireland, Estonia, Belarus